ahwkim/bewd_homework/10-rails-routes-and-controllers/homework.md

 * On `/today`, show the user today's Astronomy Photo of the Day.
 * Include links to let the use go back-and-forth between the Random page and the Today page.

+*Bonuses*

-* Bonus 1: Try to figure out how to detect if the API returns a bad response because (1) there is not photo today or (2) your random day doesn't exist or didn't have a photo.
+* Try to figure out how to detect if the API returns a bad response because (1) there is not photo today or (2) your random day doesn't exist or didn't have a photo.
 If the user wants today's photo and the response is bad, show them yesterday's photo.
 If the user wants a random photo and it is bad, redirect to `/random` again (because that will fetch a different day).

 ###3.
 USA Today in Rails